ebell451/ebell451.github.io/_recipes/ip-shredded-chicken.md

 ---

 Note: This recipe was tested in a 6 quart Instant Pot.
-Different models may have different suggestions for minimum liquid requirements.
+Original recipe from [Recipe Rebel](https://www.thereciperebel.com/instant-pot-shredded-chicken/).